 A tool that allows for the versatility of a one-page pitch or a pitch deck, and has broader applications for your business.

 LivePlan is a SaaS (software as a service) product that has three applications for your business: a pitch feature, a business plan feature, and a feature called the Dashboard which is a business dashboard that allows you to track important financial metrics such as cash flow.

-It’s an online application, so you sign up and pay from the website and then have a login which you use to access the software at any time.
-From there it’s very straight forward, you simply access the pitch feature and fill in your information in the corresponding fields; it’s user friendly and basically walks you through the process.
+It’s an online application, so you sign up and pay from the website and then have a login that you use to access the software at any time.
+From there it’s very straightforward, you simply access the pitch feature and fill in your information in the corresponding fields; it’s user-friendly and basically walks you through the process.
 When you’re ready, you export to Powerpoint to create your pitch deck.

 - Straightforward and inexpensive pricing options.